 Every fortnight, the Scottish Poetry Library publishes an e-newsletter that features the Library’s latest news, events, podcasts, and more.
 In order to be able to send you the e-newsletter, we need collect your email address.
 Once we have your email, we’ll send you our regular e-newsletters.

 We use a third party provider, Mailchimp, to deliver our fortnightly e-newsletter.
 You can withdraw your consent to receive the e-newsletter at any time.
-Emails can be removed from the mailing list either by clicking a link at the bottom of each newsletter that reads ‘unsubscribe from this list’ or by emailing Rebecca.email@example.com and asking for your email to be deleted.
+Emails can be removed from the mailing list either by clicking a link at the bottom of each newsletter that reads ‘unsubscribe from this list’ or by emailing email@example.com and asking for your details to be deleted or amended.

 Buying tickets to SPL events online

-When you purchase a ticket to an event at the SPL, we collect your name and email address through the ticketing software we use, Eventbrite.
-To access Eventbrite, you need to create an account.
+When you purchase a ticket to an event at the SPL, we collect your name and email address through our website.

 We may contact you about similar events to the one you’ve purchased a ticket to in the future if you supply us with this information, but we shall use that information sensitively.